cloudfoundry-attic/cf-docs/source/docs/running/architecture/loggregator.html.md

 description: User application logging subsystem.
 Allows application developers to access the logs from their applications and spaces.
 ---

 Loggregator is the user application logging subsystem for Cloud Foundry.
+The codebase can be found at [cloudfoundry/loggregator](/cloudfoundry/loggregator).

 ## Features